MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourceloader_getstring_1647290392.md

 The resource identifier of the resource to be resolved.

 > [!NOTE]
 > The resource identifier is treated as a Uniform Resource Identifier (URI) fragment, subject to Uniform Resource Identifier (URI) semantics.
 For example, **getString** ("Caption%20") is treated as **getString** ("Caption ").
-Do not use "?" or "#" in resource identifiers, as they terminate the named resource path.
+Do not use "?" or "#" in resource identifiers, as they terminate the resource path.
 For example, "Foo?3" is treated as "Foo".

 ## -returns
 The most appropriate string value of the specified resource for the default [ResourceContext](resourcecontext.md).